The ability to focus while coding is incredibly important for developers.

 - after a certain time limit (for example, after every 15 minutes within a fixed time period)

 When developing software in a team, you’ll need a straightforward collaboration program, so you can work on various parts of the code simultaneously.
-Codeanywhere let’s yout do just that, as it is a code editor that allows developers to code together in real-time, and finish more in less time.
+Codeanywhere lets you do just that, as it is a code editor that allows developers to code together in real-time, and finish more in less time.

 With this code editor, you can work directly in your browser.
 Just invite your collaborators, by sending them an URL link of the project; you can determine the level of permissions for each team member, and invite as many programmers as you want.

-Choose one of the 75 programming language, and you’ll get the corresponding syntax highlighting for it.
-You’ll be able to see the cursors of your colleagues as the move in the editor, so you’ll know where they are at any given time.
+Choose one of the 75 programming languages, and you’ll get the corresponding syntax highlighting for it.
+You’ll be able to see the cursors of your colleagues as they move in the editor, so you’ll know where they are at any given time.

 You just install it on your computer, and each time you switch from one website or software to another, it automatically starts recording the time you spend on it.